bafio/jdaviz_profiler/README.md

 ### Notebook Profiling:

 Uses Playwright to launch and interact with JupyterLab, executing each notebook cell and recording performance metrics.
+Optionally, if a cell is tagged with `skip_profiling`, the performance metrics during the execution of that cell will not be collected.

 ### Session Management: